12 Best Dog Breeds for Every Type of Household

 Best Dog Breed for People With Allergies: Poodle

 Incredible natural athletes, border collies have been dominating agility competitions at all levels for years.
-Intelligent, nimble, and eager to please, these dogs love to compete and learn new things.
+Intelligent, nimble, and eager to please, these dogs love to compete and learn new tricks.
 In fact, regardless which competition sports you prefer, border collies are consistently some of the most solid all-round choices, proving themselves more than capable for obedience, flyball, and herding competitions.